graymu/London-Crime-Visualization/SQL_Queries.md

 ### Source

-The dataset that these queries pulled from is the London Crime dataset made publically available by https://data.london.gov.uk/ and hosted by the Google BigQuery platform.
+The dataset that these queries pulled from is the London Crime dataset made publicly available by https://data.london.gov.uk/ and hosted by the Google BigQuery platform.

 ### Query 1